The African Queen Blu-ray Movie

 In the beginning, there is plenty of tension between Charlie and Rosie.
 For a while, she calls him "Mr. Allnut", while he calls her "Missus".
 Then, after she dumps his stash of gin in the river, and he shaves, the two warm up to each other.
 They also agree to sink Queen Louisa, a German ship patrolling the area right where the river and the ocean meet.

-John Huston's The African Queen is highly regarded by many, but its script is actually somewhat problematic.
-The story the film tells is hard to believe because, among other things, many of the dilemmas the two protagonist face during their journey are essentially solved with pure magic.
+John Huston's The African Queen is highly regarded by many, but its script is somewhat problematic because it keeps the main protagonists alive with pure magic.
 Specifically during the second half, where the African Queen survives some incredibly dangerous looking rapids, it is next to impossible to take the film seriously.

-Lensed by the great cinematographer Jack Cardiff, the film looks spectacular.
-Some of the best sequences in it were shot on location in Uganda and the Belgian Congo, while others were filmed in Isleworth Studios, London.
-The lush sequences from Uganda and the Belgian Congo very much remind about another terrific looking Technicolor film also from 1951, Jean Renoir’s The River, which was shot on location in India.
+Huston and the great cinematographer Jack Cardiff shot the best looking material on location in Uganda and the Belgian Congo, while the rest was done at Isleworth Studios in London.
+The lush material from Uganda and the Belgian Congo reminds of another terrific looking Technicolor film, also from 1951, Jean Renoir’s The River, which was shot on location in India.

 In 1952, The African Queen earned Bogart his one and only Academy Award.
 Hepburn was only nominated for one.